Copyright in AI Pre-Training Data Filtering: Regulatory Landscape and Mitigation Strategies: Regulatory Landscape of AI Training Data

 \subsection{The United States of America}

 The US lacks the EU's comprehensive regulatory framework.
-While multiple lawsuits are pending, there's no federal legislation providing clear training data restrictions comparable to the EU Copyright Directive's TDM provisions or the AI Act's transparency requirements.
+While the EU Copyright Directive includes text and data mining (TDM) exceptions, their applicability to large-scale AI model training remains legally contested.
+In contrast, U.S. defendants rely on the open-ended fair use doctrine, which, like TDM, may be invoked to justify training activities, but is not a purpose-built exception for AI.
 However, several states within the US are implementing AI-specific copyright transparency requirements.
-For example, California AB 412 (2025) \cite{california_ab412_2025} requires developers of generative AI models to document copyrighted materials used in training and provide a public mechanism for rights holders to request this information, with 30-day response requirements.
-Other states are enacting AI legislation, but most focuses on employment discrimination, pricing algorithms, and consumer protection rather than copyright training data restrictions.
+Several U.S. states have proposed AI-specific copyright transparency obligations.
+For example, California Assembly Bill 412 (2025) \cite{california_ab412_2025} would have required developers of generative AI systems to document copyrighted materials used in training and to provide disclosure mechanisms for rights holders.
+However, the bill was not adopted, reflecting ongoing political and legal resistance to imposing training-data transparency obligations at the state level.
+Other states are enacting AI legislation, but most focus on employment discrimination, pricing algorithms, and consumer protection rather than copyright training data restrictions.